-It is called dugong or "marine cow".
-I had the chance to observe this fascinating animal in its natural environment in Indonesia.
+It is called dugong or "sea cow".
+I had the chance to observe this fascinating animal in its natural environment, in Indonesia.

 A marine biologist at Alor

-In this month of July 2018, I arrive in the archipelago ofsoin eastern Indonesia, not far from Timor.
-I settle for eight days on the island of Pantar at Alor Divers.
+In this month of July 2018, I land in the Alor archipelago, in the east of Indonesia, not far from Timor.
+I settle down for eight days on the island of Pantar at Alor Divers.
 A nice little diving resort created by a Franco-Slovenian couple, Gilles and Neya.

-Of course, I can not resist such a tempting proposition.
-The only time I saw a dugong was by far, a stealthy shadow in the blue, in the waters of Bangka Island, in North Sulawesi.
+Of course, I can't resist such an attractive proposition.
+The only time I saw a dugong was from far away, a furtive shadow in the blue, in the waters of the island of Bangka, in North Sulawesi.

 The dugong is a sirenian

 The dugong?
-It is a marine mammal that belongs to the order of "sirenians", precise Wikipedia.
-I love ...
-The scientists responsible for classifying species are real poets.
+It is a marine mammal that belongs to the order of "sirenians", says Wikipedia.
+I love it...
+The scientists in charge of the classification of species are real poets.

-Like his cousin the manatee, the dugong would indeed at the origin of the myth of the sirens.
-But in real life, the animal is more of the beast than the beautiful ...
-That said, from the surface, we understand that he can delude himself.
+Like his cousin the manateeThe dugong would indeed be at the origin of the myth of the mermaids.
+But in real life, the animal is more like a beast than a beauty...
+That said, from the surface, it is understandable that it can be an illusion.

 Underwater, the dugong has a nice face.
-But better not to trust it.
-A man paddling in PMT (palms-mask-tuba) is not the weight, in front of this powerful and massive animal, which is also very quick and fast when swimming.
+But it is better not to trust it.
+A human paddling in PMT (fins-mask-tuba) is no match for this powerful and massive animal, which is also very lively and fast when swimming.

-The one I saw and photographed in Alor, a shy male at all, was about 3 meters long and had to weigh well in the 300 kg.
-In short, a beast not really sexy and impossible to confuse with a mermaid.
-Larger individuals can, it seems, reach 4 meters and 400 kg...
+The one I saw and photographed in Alor, a male not shy at all, was almost 3 meters long and must have weighed 300 kg.
+In short, a not really sexy animal and impossible to confuse with a mermaid.
+Larger individuals may, it seems, reach 4 meters and 400 kg...

 An endangered species

-The main occupation of this a priori harmless vegetarian animal is to graze like a cow underwater seagrasses (up to 40kg per day, Steven tells me), in shallow water, along the coasts.
-And so close to men, who have gradually decimated dugong populations in the Indian Ocean and the Pacific...
+The main occupation of this a priori harmless vegetarian animal consists in grazing like a cow on the underwater grass beds (up to 40kg per day, Steven tells me), in shallow water, along the coasts.
+And therefore close to humans, who have gradually decimated the dugong populations in the Indian Ocean and the Pacific...

-It is unclear how many dugongs are in the world.
-I found the map below, which gives approximately their location:
+We don't really know how many dugongs there are in the world.
+I found the map below, which gives an approximate location:

-It can be found in the Red Sea in Egypt.
+You can find them in the Red Sea in Egypt.
 In the Indian Ocean in Mozambique, Madagascar, Sri Lanka.
-In the waters of the Philippines, Thailand, Malaysia, Indonesia, Australia, Papua New Guinea and Vanuatu...
+In the waters of the Philippines, Thailand, Malaysia, Indonesia, Australia, as well as in Papua New Guinea and Vanuatu...

 But the animal has become very rare.
-To meet one is an event for divers who are keen on animal watching.
+To meet one is an event for divers who are keen on wildlife observation.

 A mini expedition

-Steven and I have an appointment on a beach, where we wait for a narrow traditional multicolored boat, whose pendulums are PVC tubes painted with blue and white stripes.
-We put on our suits quickly and leave the rest of our stuff in the car of the guy who sent us.
+Steven and I were met at a beach, where a narrow, multi-coloured traditional boat was waiting for us, its outriggers being PVC tubes painted with blue and white stripes.
+We quickly put on our wetsuits and leave the rest of our stuff in the car of the guy who gave us a lift.

-On board, a guy a bit intimidating, who is supposed to be the leader of this "dugong tour", gives sudden orders.
-It really does not look convenient.
-Two crewmen point to our place at the stern of the barcasse and help us to pack our bulky waterproof photographic boxes on the tiny platform ...
+On board, a rather intimidating guy, whom we guessed to be the leader of this "dugong tour", gave abrupt orders.
+He really doesn't look comfortable.
+Two crewmen show us our place at the stern of the boat and help us to put our bulky things. waterproof photographic housings on the tiny platform ...

 With us, there are three other tourists, Americans, installed at the bow.
-The recovery engine that turns the petrile propeller loudly.
-Once off the shallow bay, the grumpy captain begins chanting to the sea.
-We guess he calls the dugong, in his own way...
+The salvage engine that turns the propeller backfires loudly.
+Once off the coast in the shallow bay, the gruff captain starts chanting towards the sea.
+We can guess that he is calling the dugong, in his own way...

-Once the engine is cut, we do not wait long.
-The crewmen have the eye.
-They immediately spot the dugong approaching, while we have not seen anything ...
+Once the engine is cut, we don't wait long.
+The crewmen have a good eye.
+They immediately spot the approaching dugong, while we have not seen anything at all...
 The animal comes and goes, turns around the hull, leaves.
-You have to be patient.
+We have to be patient.

-The dugong reappears suddenly near the boat.
-We hear it exhale and inspire, I see the flaps of its huge nostrils open and close, just in front of the rockers.
-This almost human breath is disturbing, it reminds me my first whale in Polynesia.
+The dugong suddenly reappeared near the boat.
+We can hear him exhale and inhale, I see the flaps of his huge nostrils open and close, just in front of the outriggers.
+This almost human breath is disturbing, it reminds me my first whale in French Polynesia.

-Our captain takes the time to observe the behavior of the dugong, before allowing us to put in the water, Steven and me, who wish to make images under the surface.
-We wait a moment, watching the comings and goings of the dugong.
+Our captain took the time to observe the behavior of the dugong, before authorizing Steven and me to get into the water, as we wanted to make pictures under the surface.
+We waited for a while, watching the comings and goings of the dugong.

-Finally, we can take our masks and snorkels, our cameras and slide us along the hull.
-But no question of swimming or going away!
-Despite the language barrier, the captain is well understood by gestures while making big eyes.
-We are supposed to hang with one hand on the boat.
+Finally, we can take our masks and snorkels, our cameras and slide along the hull.
+But no question of swimming or moving away!
+In spite of the language barrier, the captain makes himself understood by gestures by making the big eyes.
+We are supposed to remain hung with a hand to the boat.

-It's a little frustrating, but I understand better these very strict instructions, seeing the dugong evolve under the surface.
-This is both for our safety and to limit interactions with the animal, because it does not hesitate to come into contact.
-Enchanting impulses totally fascinating, but not very reassuring...
+It is a bit frustrating, but I understand better these very strict instructions when I see the dugong under the surface.
+It is both for our security and to limit the interactions with the animal, because this one does not hesitate to come in contact.
+Love elks totally fascinating, but not very reassuring...

 Despite its massive body, the dugong is flexible and agile.
-He has a deceptively debonair head with small inquisitive eyes and a funny muffle flattened underneath, which allows him to "graze" the seagrass meadows.
+It has a deceptively debonair head with small inquisitive eyes and a funny flattened muffle underneath, which allows it to "graze" the underwater grass beds.

-I confess, I'm not very comfortable when I see him suddenly run right on me. 😱 Instinctively, I transform myself directly in Bernic, in suction mode against the hull of the boat...
+I admit, I'm not very comfortable when I suddenly see it heading straight for me. 😱 Instinctively, I turn straight into a barnacle, in suction cup mode against the hull of the boat...

-Disappointed by my lack of reaction, the animal prefers to set his sights on Steven bolder hung on a pendulum a few meters from me.
-We then discover the passionate assaults that a marine mammal is capable of towards a marine biologist... 😂 Not so easy to take pictures of such an enterprising dugong.
+Disappointed by my lack of reaction, the animal prefers to throw its devotion on Steven more boldly hung on a pendulum a few meters from me.
+We discover then the passionate assaults of which is capable a marine mammal towards a marine biologist... 😂 Not so easy to take pictures of such an enterprising dugong.

 Dugongs and men

-Our gruff captain, too, seems happy.
-After taking us back safely, he even decides to smile and poses proudly with his T-shirt from the local dugong conservation program for the souvenir photo.
+Our gruff captain too seems happy.
+After taking us back safely, he even decides to smile and proudly poses with his local dugong conservation programme tee-shirt for the souvenir photo.

-I will learn more about this particular character later, when I have a reliable internet connection, through several articles in Indonesian media and on the WWF website.
+I will learn more about this singular character later, when I will have a reliable internet connection, through several articles published in Indonesian media and on the WWF website.

-"Pak Oneh", full name Onesimus Laa, is the protector of the dugongs.
-In the short documentary below, the guardian angel of the sirenians presents himself as a repentant thug, become a committed ecologist, who now acts for the good of his community and the environment.
+"Pak Oneh", whose full name is Onesimus Laa, is the protector of the dugongs.
+In the short documentary below, the guardian angel of the sirenians presents himself as a repentant thug, now a committed environmentalist, who acts for the good of his community and the environment.

-This 12-minute film (subtitled in English), shot in late 2017 and posted on YouTube in June 2018, was shot with Indonesian actor Arifin Putra, to promote the local actions of the country.
-Dugong and Seagrass Conservation Project.
-Created in Abu Dhabi, this environmental program, supported among others by the UN, has the mission ofto stop the disappearance of dugongs and their habitat in the world.
+This 12-minute film (with English subtitles) shot in late 2017 and posted on YouTube in June 2018, was made with Indonesian actor Arifin Putra, to promote the local Dugong and Seagrass Conservation Project.
+Created in Abu Dhabi, this environmental program, supported by the United Nations among others, has the mission to stop the disappearance of dugongs and their habitat in the world.

-Proposed initiatives include protecting dugongs instead of hunting them, caring for coral and mangroves, continuing to fish traditionally, finding solutions for better waste management, favoring ecotourism for mass tourism, supporting missions scientific study and census dugongs...
+Among the initiatives proposed: protecting dugongs instead of hunting them, taking care of coral and mangroves, continuing to fish in the traditional way, finding solutions to better manage waste, favoring ecotourism over mass tourism, supporting scientific missions to study and census dugongs...

-So many good ideas, that involve the local population and who will eventually bear fruit, we can hope.
+So many good ideas, which involve the local population and which will eventually bear fruit, one can hope.
 But nothing is simple or easy in these Indonesian islands, where most people are very poor.
-Actions for the environment are not exactly what preoccupies families in their daily lives.
+Environmental actions are not exactly the main concern of the families in their daily life.

-I have long hesitated to publish this article, knowing that it is not necessarily a good thing to draw attention to the presence of one or more dugongs in the region, even if it is not really a secret anymore. .
-A local travel agency even offers tours like the one we did.
-But I also say that it is important to educate visitors, so that the observation is done in the most respectful conditions possible for the animal.
-Eco-tourism can surely help save the dugongs.
+I hesitated for a long time to publish this article, knowing that it is not necessarily a good thing to draw attention to the presence of one or more dugongs in the area, even if it is not really a secret anymore.
+A local travel agency even offers excursions like the one we did.
+But I also think that it is important to make the visitors aware of the situation, so that the observation is done in the most respectful conditions possible for the animal.
+Eco-tourism can surely contribute to save the dugongs.

-"Our" dugong, who was obviously in rut when we saw him, does he have a partner and offspring?
-I did not know it.
-I hope that Pak Oneh and the other people involved in the local conservation program will continue to watch over him and that one day he will see him walking with his family in the waters of Alor...
+"Our dugong was obviously in rut when we observed it.
+Does it have a mate and offspring?
+I have not been able to find out.
+I hope in any case that Pak Oneh and the other people involved in the local conservation program will continue to look after him and that we will see him one day walking around with his family in the waters of Alor...